An Algorithm for Learning Smaller Representations of Models With Scarce Data: Background: Notation and Definitions

+In this paper we are concerned with the case when $D$ is not $(\epsilon, \delta, W)$-representative of $\P$ for said $\epsilon$, $\delta$, and $W$.
+We are tasked with returning a hypothesis from $W$ that satisfies \eqref{errorprobfunction}, but we are unable to sample and label more data.
+Moreover, it is not possible to switch $D$ and $E$ due to---for example---a changing evaluation dataset whose only invariant over time is that it remains $(\epsilon, \delta, W)$-representative of $\P$.

-We will make the assumption that, at all times, we have a validation set $E$ which is $\epsilon$-representative of $\P$, and concern ourselves with the case when the training set $D$ is not.
-The scenario where neither $D$ nor $E$ are $\epsilon$-representative of $\P$ is readily seen to be impossible to solve\footnote{There is insufficient data to provide a meaningful answer in polynomial time.} and thus we will not consider it further.
-It could be argued that this problem could easily be worked around by switching $E$ and $D$.
-We will assume that this can't be done, due to--for example--an evaluation dataset that varies over time and whose only invariant is that it remains $\epsilon$-representative of $\P$.
-More importantly, we assume we are unable to sample more data; i.e., we no longer have access to $\sigma$.
+Remark that the scenario where neither $D$ nor $E$ are $(\epsilon, \delta, W)$-representative of $\P$ is readily seen to be impossible to solve\footnote{There is insufficient data to provide a meaningful answer in polynomial time.} and we do not consider it further.